namacha/reimu/README.md

 ==================
 reimu-core is a core system of skypebot 'reimu'.

-This system contains base system only, not including time-driven event, dynaminc message handling.
+~~This system contains base system only, not including time-driven event, dynaminc message handling.~~ Supported!
+See sample/SimpleTimer.py

 Requirements